justin-elliott/electron-2.0.0-webview-sandbox-bug/README.md

 # electron 2.0.x <webview> Sandbox Bug

 In Electron 2.0.0 and 2.0.1, remote objects are being dereferenced prematurely in a `<webview>` that is both sandboxed, and has a preload script.
+While the first webpage loaded does not exhibit this problem, subsequent pages will.

 This application is a simple demonstration of the issue.
 It will: